 We do note here that through the years some CAD contacts have reported that Rituxan does benefit them.
 Like many things concerning CAD, nothing seems consistent from patient to patient.
 There are always two sides to any story.
 A decision to use any from of treatment ultimately falls to the patient, or legal care giver.

 We theorized this Rituxan therapy may have unfortunately caused Marilyn’s second bout with the same virus she had five years previous.
-When we say “we”, it was not “us” of course.
+When we say “we”, it was not “just the two of us” of course.
 A patient doesn’t have the power to suggest, or prescribe medical treatment.
-We base this what we were told at the time.
+We base this what we were told at the time by medical professionals.

 In her case a virus that an individual is only supposed to be affected by once.
 One that your body is suppose to create antibodies for and protect you the remainder of your life.
 Rituxan may have stripped away the antibodies that should have been created during the first bout of Parvo B19.
 This is a separate subject in itself.
 See: Parvo B19 Virus – Marilyn’s case (Also called the “Fifth Disease” or “Slap Cheek Rash”)